-As we all are aware that we are responsible for our credit accounts and falling behind triggers all types of problems for your credit.
-In some cases, you may default completely with your creditor who then will charge of the account and sell it to a collection agency.
+We are all aware that we are responsible for our credit accounts and falling behind triggers all types of problems for your credit, namely Collection accounts.
+In some cases, you may default completely with your creditor who will then charge off the account and sell it to a collection agency.
 This is when you will be contacted by the “debt collector.”
 A debt collector is any person, other than the creditor, who regularly collects debts owed to others.
 This includes lawyers who collect debts on a regular basis.
 Get familiar with your rights when it comes to debt collectors.

 You have the right to obtain proof of the alleged debt from the debt collector.

 The Fair Debt Collection Practices Act (FDCPA) The FDCPA prohibits debt collectors from engaging in unfair, deceptive, or abusive practices while collecting these debts.